-Until Barack Obama successfully ran for President, not many people had ever heard of this profession.
-The only thing I can say about organizing is that it saved my life.
+Until Barack Obama successfully ran for President, not many people had ever heard of organizing as a profession.
+But organizing saved my life.

 Organizing gives me a sense of purpose in life.
 Organizing gives me the chance to use my talents as a writer and a speaker and a policy wonk.
 Organizing gives me the ability to use these talents to help people, not waste them on some corporate nonsense.
 And above all, organizing gives me the opportunity to meet a wide range of wonderful people–people also struggling to make sense of their world and provide a better life for themselves and their families.